thephpleague/uri/README.md

 * The `$whence` argument specify where to include the appended data;
 * The `$whence_index` argument specify the `$whence` index if it is present more than once in the object;

-*When removing Host or Path, when the pattern is present multiple times only the first match found is removed*
+*When removing `Host` or `Path`, when the pattern is present multiple times only the first match found is removed*

 Testing
 -------